gogoend/anikyu/README.md

 ## Browser Compatibility

-If you import Anikyu via script tag, it is recommanded to using at least the following or higher browsers:
+If you import Anikyu via script tag, it is recommended to using at least the following or higher browsers:

 | Browser | Version |
 | - | - |